httpwg/wg-materials/ietf90/minutes.md

 implementation experience from Google about SPDY proxies

 (?2): May want do make a distinction of which proxy to use on a per-URI basis.
 May want to take on Proxy.pac in the future.
-Can the proxy adverise opportunistic encryption?
+Can the proxy advertise opportunistic encryption?
 Maybe not worthwhile

 (?1): Could open to attack